 How to be greener at work

-There is much, however, that individual computer users at home and at work can do to minimise the adverse effects on our environment.
-Computing, as one of mankind’s fastest-growing activities, is ready for genuine environmental economies.
+There is much, however, that individuals can do to make the office greener with green computing.
 While manufacturers get on with improving hardware, we consumers can implement fairly straight-forward good-practice using existing hardware.

-Another angle would be to use your intranet training applications to enable employees to register for community initiatives around ecology and the environment.
-Management would be done automatically through the app.
-You could also encourage staff to post green topics and encourage debate, ‘likes’, comment and feedback.
+Another angle would be to use your Learning Management System to enable employees to expand their knowledge about green initiatives.
+You could also encourage staff to post green topics and encourage debate, ‘likes’, comments, and feedback.

-The best way to help, though, is to make sure all computers and peripherals are powered down – turned off at the wall socket – when not in use.
+The quickest way to help, however, is to make sure all computers and peripherals are powered down – and turned off at the wall socket – when not in use.
 Go green! ♻️